Ro0tReaper/Gomoku-Game-AI/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+All rights in this project reserved to CU FCAI authority and students

 ## 💬 Contact

-For any inquiries, please reach out to **Your Name** at [youremail@example.com](mailto:youremail@example.com).
+For any inquiries, please reach out to **Mohamed yossery** at [cfmohammed@gmail.com](mailto:cfmohammed24@google.com).

 ## ⭐ Acknowledgments

-Special thanks to the AI course instructors for their guidance and support.
+Special thanks to the AI course instructors for their guidance and support:
+- Eng.
+Reem Ehab.
+- Dr. Sabah Sayed

+And huge thanks to the contributers of this project:
+- Mohamed yossery
+- Omar saleh
+- Omar ayman
 ---

-Happy Coding! 🚀
+Networks and Cybersecurity department was honored to present to you this masterpeace! 🚀